Multi-photon entanglement and interferometry: Quantum communication

 In contrast to the original teleportation scheme, after the encoding operation the destination of teleportation is left open until we perform a polarization measurement (\textquotedblleft decoding\textquotedblright) on two of the remaining three photons.
-This implies that, even though photons 3, 4 and 5 are far apart, one can still choose which particle should act as the carrier of the teleportation output.
+This implies that, even though photons 3, 4 and 5 are far apart, one can still choose which particle should finally carry the teleported state.
 No prior agreement on the final destination of the teleportation is necessary.

-The required (conditional) four-photon GHZ\ entanglement was generated using the techiques of sections \ref{sec:GHZ-creation} and \ref{sec:four-test}.
-The measured fidelities of teleportation from photon 1 to photon 5 and from photon 1 to photon 4 for $+/-$ linear and $R/L$ circular polarization states were $\sim0.80\pm0.04$, well above the classical limit of 2/3.
+In the Zhao \textit{et al}.
+(2004) experiment the required four-photon GHZ entanglement was generated (conditional upon joint detection) using the techniques of sections \ref{sec:GHZ-creation}, and the pseudo-single photon state to be teleported was in form of polarization of an attenuated laser beam containing on average 0.05 photons per pulse.
+The authors detected five-fold coincidence with a rate of 12 per hour and measured fidelities of teleportation from photon 1 to photon 5 and from photon 1 to photon 4.
+For $+/-$ linear and $R/L$ circular polarization states these were $\sim0.80(4)$.

 \paragraph{Quantum teleportation of composite two-qubit states}